Festivals and Events in South Holland

 Below is a brief summary of the major festivals and annual events that take place in the larger cities of South Holland, Netherlands...

-- Delft Fringe Festival - an 11-day festival at beginning of June with over 400 performances by young talents including dancers, singers, musicians, street performers and more.
+- Delft Fringe Festival - includes over 400 performances by young talents including dancers, singers, musicians and street performers.
+Takes place in early June.

-- Delft Chamber Music Festival - a ten day classical music festival runs late July to mid-August
+- Delft Chamber Music Festival - a classical music festival that runs from late July to mid-August.

-- Westland Floating Flower Parade - boats decorated in flowers and vegetables grown in the Westland region sail through local towns and villages over three days at the beginning of August.
-The parade passes through Delft on the third day (Sunday)
+- Westland Floating Parade - boats decorated in colourful flowers and vegetables grown in South Holland's Westland region sail along canals over 3 days at the beginning of August.

 - Lichtjesavond- the 'night of lights' happens in early December; when the Delft Christmas tree on Markt square is illuminated.
-A festive program with choirs and bands performing holiday songs.
+The evening program includes choirs and bands performing holiday songs.

 - Keukenhof Gardens - (20 km from Leiden) opens for two months between late March and middle of May.
 Over 7 million bulbs come into bloom during that time both in the park itself and in the fields adjacent.
 Each weekend, a special themed event is offered as are flower exhibitions in the park's two pavilions.
 Special buses provide non-stop transport between Leiden Central train station and Keukenhof.

 - Bollenstreek BloemenCorso - a 40 km flower parade with colourfully decorated floats.
 It begins in Noordwijk and winds its way through the bulb-growing villages of South Holland north of Leiden before ending in Haarlem.
 Takes place in mid-April.